Web Deployment of Genomics Machine Learning Models Using Flask Web Framework

 deep_learning_genomics_webpage_browse.html: web page

-@app.route("/api/v1/getdnaclasshtml", methods=["POST", "GET"])
+"""@app.route("/api/v1/getdnaclasshtml", methods=["POST", "GET"])

 def getdnaclasshtml():